 This is a rare museum-quality Ming Dynasty Terracotta Beijing Siheyuan House that was made specifically for funerary purposes during the Ming Dynasty.
-Mingqi funerary objects such as these could possibly represent a replica of the house of the person in whose burial chamber it was found.
+Mingqi funerary objects such as these could represent a replica of the house of the person in whose burial chamber it was found.

 Read More

 During the Ming Dynasty Beijing became the cultural and political centre.
 Town planners specified specific regulations requiring houses to be built on a grid system.
 The walled courtyard house became the accepted style for this system.
-Almost everyone in Beijing, from the peasant to emperors lived in a courtyard-style house, varying in size and ornamentation depending on their wealth; these houses have served generations of the same family for centuries.
+Almost everyone in Beijing, from the peasants to emperors lived in a courtyard-style house, varying in size and ornamentation depending on their wealth; these houses have served generations of the same family for centuries.

 The courtyard configuration varied in other parts of China, depending on their climatic conditions and was built on the essential feng-shui principles regarding site selection to avoid cold winds that could blow the Qi (good energy) away, another was to be near water that brings and accumulates Qi.

-Feng shui literally means “wind and water”.
-These elements in feng shui are thought to harmonize people with their environment to bring good Qi which then would bring peace, health, and good luck.
+Feng shui means “wind and water”.
+These elements in feng shui are thought to harmonize people with their environment to bring good Qi bringing peace, health, and good luck.
+The feng-shui concept of environment considers many factors, spiritual as well as physical, temporal and spatial, ranging from the sky to earth and from human life to nature.

 As seen in this terracotta Ming dynasty Siheyuan house, there was a partition inside the entrance.
 According to Feng Shui principles, this was to thwart the dragon or evil entities who could enter and create mayhem.
 Often a mirror was placed on this wall, they believed that once the dragon saw the sight of himself, he would withdraw quickly.